kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-rsync.md

        -A
        --askpass
               Prompt  for a password and pass it to ssh.
 The password may be used for either to unlock a key or for password authentication.
-The password is transferred in a fairly secure manner (e.g., it will not show up in argument lists).
+The password is transferred in a fairly se‐ cure manner (e.g., it will not show up in argument lists).
 However, be aware that a root user on your system could potentially intercept the password.

        -v
        --verbose